 Felicity was finding travelling on the KTM tough going.
 Lets face it, the KTM is really a solo bike, and even then it isn’t too comfortable for the rider.
 She has a problem with her back, and the seating position was causing her a lot of pain.
 She was to the point of deciding to part company with me, and get on a train her pain was so great.
 Yet apart from the pain, she really enjoyed my company, and seeing Norway from a bike, which is much better than from a train window.
 I could see the discomfort she was in, and I was feeling really bad for her.
 She could see my empathy, and asked me to hug her.
 I heard her perfectly, but I said “pardon?”.
 She didn’t have to ask me again, ever.
 The sparks flew.
 There was definitely a strong chemistry between us, and Felicity knew then that she couldn’t leave.
 Although she was in pain, the beauty of the surroundings, and being comforted by me helped her forget the pain momentarily.
 We talked about what we should do, and decided that we would have to have more regular stops, and shorter days.
 There was still some discomfort, but it was tolerable, and for the next 10 days we were treated to some of the most dramatic and beautiful scenery we have ever seen in our lives.
 Not a bad way to start a relationship!

-1370.
-Check out this road.
+Spectacular road.
 Lots of switchbacks down to the valley below.
-Trouble is it started raining as soon as we headed down. img_1370.jpg (35191 bytes)
+Trouble is it started raining as soon as we headed down.

 We kept pressing on north.
 It was wet, cold and miserable.
 By about 3pm, we had both reached our limits.
 I decided that we would just stop at the next place we can get accommodation, no matter what it costs.
-Norway is very sparsely populated the further North you go, and it was another hour or so before we found somewhere, but it was a gem of a place.
+Norway is very sparsely populated the further North you go, and it was another hour or so before we found somewhere, and it was a gem of a place.
 It was a camping park with cabins for rent.
 We got a centrally heated self contained cabin with a laundry and a huge shared drying room.
 We unloaded the bike and started hanging out everything to dry.
 Just about everything was wet.
 Even inside my panniers, because they were no longer waterproof thanks to a few crashes.
 I was soaked to the skin.
 My gloves are wet, and boots were full of water.
 I had found the limit of my Dainese jacket and KTM wet weather trousers.
 Felicity was a little better off having me as a rain shield.
 We filled the entire drying room with our gear.
 Lucky no one else needed it.
 The air is so dry here, that even without heat, everything was dry the next morning.
 We stayed another day because Felicity wasn’t feeling the best, and it was a really good rest.
 It was great for us too.
 We had a lot of time to just talk and get to know each other better.
 I couldn’t imagine a better scenario than what happened, and I started to feel like we are meant to be.
-Actually, it was a bit scary.
-I won’t explain how, but I just knew that we would be together forever.
-This was on the 6th day after meeting!
-That is really scary!
-Never before have I felt like this about anyone.
-Never so quickly, and never so intensely.
-This isn’t like me at all.
-I started to question my sanity.
-Maybe this whole trip was a bit too much for me, and I’m going over the edge?

 After this, Norway really turns on it magic for us.
 The weather is absolutely fantastic from here on.

-1378.
-They have soil on the roofs for insulation.
+They have soil on the roof for insulation.
 Grass grows like mad here, so how do you cut it?
 Just throw a few goats up on the roof, that’s how.
-Click on the photo. img_1378.jpg (40702 bytes)

-1402.
-This is a town simply called ‘A’ on the Lofoten Islands.
+This is a town simply called ‘A°’ on the Lofoten Islands.
 We had a fantastic room here with views.
 The weather was great.
-The scenery indescribable.
+The scenery dramatic.
 The company even better.
 I will never forget this place.
 The building in the foreground has a cheap seafood restaurant.
 Our room was a few hundred metres behind, with great views from our window.

 At Nordkapp.I met a young university student from Stockholm on a 2000 Adventure that he had just bought second hand.
 He rode past me as I was making a cup of tea in one of the many road side parking areas.
 Later I passed him having his lunch, so I pulled in to say hello.
 We were both headed the same way, so we travelled together for the rest of the way to the top.
 Along the way, we pulled in for fuel.
 He started his bike, and it was rattling really badly.
 It had a competition exhaust, and was loud, so I didn’t notice it riding with him, but there was no mistaking it, this motor had a problem.
-I told him he should take it to a mechanic and have it checked out.
+I asked him about it.
 He said it had been making that noise since he bought it, and it had made it all the way from Sweden, so it should be OK.
 I was dubious, but it’s his bike, and we pushed on.

 We turned around and headed straight back again.
 I didn’t have any idea where we would stay for the night, but events happened that would have blocked any plans.
 I was merrily riding along, through the twisty roads, but not twisty enough to be fun unless you are doing 160+, fingers frozen thanks to my motocross gloves (the others were wet) and I noticed Johan wasn’t behind me anymore.
 I went back and found him beside the road, bike parked with a long black rubber mark behind the rear wheel.
 The motor had locked up solid, and fortunately for Johan, on one of the few straight stretches.
 The motor was terminal.
 Johan wanted to see if we could get it going again, but I assured him that he won’t be going any further on this bike in this trip.
 We weren’t there long when two Germans stopped to help.
 They took Johan back to the next town 30 minutes away, and we organised a tow truck to come back and pick up the bike.
 The tow truck charged almost US$500 for less than 2 hours work.
 I’m in the wrong business!